polterguy/polterguy.github.io/dashboard/endpoints/index.md

 Hyperlambda endpoints have a type declaration providing some sort of semantic type of information about your endpoint, and typically if this type declaration is _"internal"_, the endpoint is _not_ intended for being consumed by your own code, but only for internal usage by Magic.
 This meta data is displayed in the endpoint component, and allows you to more easily classify your endpoints, understanding what an endpoint does.

 Magic will automatically determine what type your query parameter is, and show the correct form control in its endpoint component for whatever type is required as input to your endpoint.
-This implies it will show checbox elements for boolean arguments, date time pickers for date and time arguments, etc. This component also support providing JSON payloads to POST and PUT endpoints, using syntax highlighting through CodeMirror.
+This implies it will show checkbox elements for boolean arguments, date time pickers for date and time arguments, etc. This component also supports providing JSON payloads to POST and PUT endpoints, using syntax highlighting through CodeMirror.

 ## Endpoint meta data features

 As you are browsing your endpoints, and you expand individual items, you'll notice that each endpoint shows you a whole range of _"meta data"_.
-This gives you high level information about your endpoints, such as for instance.
+This gives you high level information about your endpoints, such as:

 * Relative URL
 * HTTP verb